Charles T. Carpenter

-Charles Thomas Carpenter (December 9, 1858, in Bedford County, Tennessee – February 22, 1945, in Montgomery County, Kansas) was a pioneer banker who was taken hostage by the Dalton Gang in their last raid, October 5, 1892, in Coffeyville, Kansas.
+Charles Thomas Carpenter (December 9, 1858, in Bedford County, Tennessee – February 22, 1945, in Montgomery County, Kansas) was a banker who was taken hostage by the Dalton Gang in their last raid, October 5, 1892, in Coffeyville, Kansas.

 Early life

 Carpenter was a son of Samuel and Sarah (Montgomery) Carpenter, of Palmetto, Tennessee.
-He was schooled in a private institution at Palmetto, and attended the State University at Bloomington, Indiana, where he was a member of Phi Kappa Phi and graduated in 1876 with a Bachelor of Arts degree.
+He was schooled in a private institution at Palmetto, and attended Indiana University Bloomington, where he was a member of Phi Kappa Phi and graduated in 1876 with a Bachelor of Arts degree.

 Career

 After graduation, he moved to Kansas to join his parents at Oswego, Kansas, where he first worked for his father, and then served two years as cashier of Condon Bank.
 In 1886, he moved to Coffeyville as a partner in the Condon Bank office established at Coffeyville that year.
 He was also senior partner in the Charles T. Carpenter Insurance Agency, the largest agency in Montgomery County, Kansas.
 He served as president of the Coffeyville Board of Education and trustee of the Montgomery County High School at Independence, Kansas.